nazmul-nhb/bicycle-boulevard-server/README.md

 - [Live Server](https://bicycle-boulevard-server-nhb.vercel.app)

 A robust backend API built with `Express` and `TypeScript`, designed for managing bicycle inventory and orders with `MongoDB` and `Mongoose`.
-The server supports CRUD operations, advanced error handling, and comprehensive input validation powered by `Zod` and custom error processor.
+The server supports CRUD operations, advanced error handling, and comprehensive input validation powered by `Zod` and custom error processors.

 ## Key Highlights

 - **Bicycle and Order Management:** Simplified endpoints for adding, updating, and searching bicycles, with order processing and revenue tracking.
-- **Unified Error Handling:** Centralized handling for `schema validation`, `database operations`, and other potential failures using `UnifiedError` class.
+- **Custom Error Handling:** Centralized handling for `schema validation`, `database operations`, and other potential failures using custom utility functions.
 - **Custom Error Instance:** Used a class `ErrorWithStatus` to create custom instance of `Error`.

 ---